 Sometimes skateboarding takes itself way too seriously.
 Luckily, there are brands like WKND that change things up and have some fun with it.
 Probably the funniest company in the skateboard business has made a name for itself in a very short time and supplies you with the very best wood for the street.
-Naturally, you can get WKND skateboard decks and a fine selection of streetwear in the skatedeluxe Online Skate Shop.
+Naturally, you can get WKND skateboard decks and a fine selection of clothing in the skatedeluxe skate shop.

 With mum’s old station waggon as their first office, an extremely flat hierarchy and a do-it-yourself attitude, WKND is one of the most appealing brands on the market.
 Every rider takes part in the game and keeps the store running – this is no place for attitudes.
 A simple concept, which also applies to the design of the decks.
 A logo without all the frills, which is adaptable and memorable – exactly as it should be!

 But while we’re on the topic, you a good portion of wit can’t be forgotten.
 Just honestly: to announce a legend like Eric Koston as their very first pro, and kick him to the kerb after two days?
 A real stroke of genius for a wild action that won’t be quickly forgotten.

 Good vibes, not just on the weekend - the WKND team

 To be taken seriously as a company while still maintaining the image of a sympathetic circus clown is a balancing act at which many have failed.
 However, somehow the guys at weekend managed to do it.
 You can tell that the crew that are simply good friends, who just want to get into some mischief and happen to also skate really well.